DO YOU WANT TO VISIT METFILM SCHOOL LONDON?

-- Occasionally opportunities do arise for our students and these are advertised through our student opportunity department, MetFilm Futures.
-MetFilm School does have its own studio space – Stage 5 – which is mostly used by those studying on our Post Graduate Cinematography course.
-It is also accessible on a case by case basis to students shooting films and other kinds of project but has to be booked in advance.
+- Occasionally opportunities do arise for our students which are advertised through our career’s advice department, MetFilm Futures.
+MetFilm School does have its own studio space; Stage 5 – which is mostly used by those studying on our MA Cinematography course.
+It is also accessible on a case-by-case basis to students shooting films and other kinds of project but has to be booked in advance.

-- Part of the industry.
-Through working closely with our sister companies Met Film Production and Met Post, we better integrate our students into the world of creative media.
-Met Film businesses provide our students with work placements, graduate employment and master classes with industry professionals.
+- Connected.
+Through working closely with our sister companies MetFilm Production and MetFilm Sales, we better integrate our students into the world of creative media.
+These provide our students with work placements, graduate employment and master classes with industry professionals.

 - Recognised quality.
-Our outstanding academic credentials are recognised by leading higher education bodies such as CILECT, Quality Assurance Agency for Higher Education and Creative SkillSet.
-Find out more.
+Our outstanding academic credentials are recognised by leading higher education bodies such as CILECT, Quality Assurance Agency for Higher Education and ScreenSkills Select.